Independence of Finland: Power act

 After new elections and the ultimate defeat of the Provisional Government in the October Revolution, the Finnish Parliament decided to create a three-man regency council, based on Finland's Constitution, and more precisely on §38 of the old Instrument of Government of 1772, which had been enacted by the Estates after Gustav III's bloodless coup.
 This paragraph provided for the election of a new monarch in case of the extinction of the royal line and was interpreted in Finland as vesting sovereignty in the Estates, later the Parliament, during such an interregnum.
 The regency council was never elected, however, because of the strong opposition of Finnish socialists and their general strike of 1917 which demanded more radical action.

 On 2 November (15 November N.S.)
 1917, the Bolsheviks declared a general right of self-determination, including the right of complete secession, "for the Peoples of Russia".
 On the same day, the Finnish Parliament issued a declaration by which it assumed, pro tempore, all the powers of the Sovereign in Finland.

 The old Instrument of Government was, however, no longer deemed suitable.
 Leading circles had long held that monarchism and hereditary nobility were antiquated, and advocated a republican constitution for Finland.

 The Declaration and 15 November

 Pehr Evind Svinhufvud formed a Senate which started on 27 November 1917.
 Its goal was to execute independence as soon as possible.
 The Senate returned to the Parliament with a Declaration of Independence and proposal for a new republican Instrument of Government on 4 December.
 The Declaration of Independence was technically given the form of a preamble of the proposition, and was intended to be agreed upon by the Parliament.
 Parliament adopted the Declaration on 6 December with 100 votes against 88.

 With reference to the declaration of 15 November, the new declaration says:

-The people of Finland have by this step taken their fate in their own hands; a step both justified and demanded by present conditions.
-The people of Finland feel deeply that they cannot fulfil their national and international duty without complete sovereignty.
-The century-old desire for freedom awaits fulfilment now; Finland's people step forward as a free nation among the other nations in the world. (...)
-The people of Finland dare to confidently await how other nations in the world recognize that with their full independence and freedom, the people of Finland can do their best in fulfilment of those purposes that will win them a place amongst civilized peoples.